galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 It will take half an hour for the offer completed.

+## Create Oracle Database

+Follow this [document](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/oracle-database-quick-create) to create an Oracle database

+If you follow the document to create Oracle database, write down the credentials to create Forms schema, username and password should be: `sys/OraPasswd1`

 ## Create Windows VM and set up XServer

 After the offer is completed, open the resource group.